hasnat/redux-modules/docs/motivation.md

 Both of these approaches disconnect the `constant`, the `action creator`, and the accompanying `reducer`.

 Furthermore neither approach scales ideally.
-The standard Redux route generates 3 files of the same name for every new reducer.
-The duck/module paradigm grows out of control after about 10 actions, requiring the developer to frantically scroll up and down or open the file in another split.
+The first option generates 3 files of the same name for every new reducer, while second grows out of control after about 10 actions.

 ## A simpler solution
 `redux-modules` aims to streamline the process of defining state transformations by combining the `constant`, `action creator`, and `reducer` into a single object.